IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 SCPs are applied to the caller (principal) side and restrict what IAM identities within an OU or account can do.
 RCPs are applied to the resource side and restrict what can be done to resources within an OU or account, regardless of where the caller is.
 An RCP on a production OU prevents any external principal from writing to S3 buckets in that OU, even if the caller's account has no SCP restrictions.
 They are complementary: SCP guards outbound caller permissions; RCP guards inbound resource access.

-7.7 Does the IAM Policy Simulator on this site model SCPs and Permission Boundaries?
+7.7 Can the AWS IAM Policy Simulator test SCPs and Permission Boundaries?

 7.8 Why does aws:MultiFactorAuthPresent evaluate differently with Bool vs BoolIfExists?